sevenhadzhihasan/Algonquin-College-IT-Portfolio/Database Management and Interfacing/Lab-03-Python-Review/README.md

 # Lab 03 - Python Fundamentals Review

 This directory contains the completed solutions for the **Python Fundamentals Review Worksheet** from Algonquin College.
-The lab include iterative logic, data structure manipulation, and flat-file processing (CSV and JSON).
+The lab includes iterative logic, data structure manipulation, and flat-file processing (CSV and JSON).

 ## Implemented Exercises